 – Alex Fischer, February 2015

-1. This idea is commensurate with remarks issued by Ben Davis: It is the uniquely middle-class nature of creative labor in the visual arts [that] would seem to explain its alternative emphasis on the individual, that is, on the virtues of personality and small production, as well as a whole host of other stylistic tics and affectations(...) visual art's characteristic questioning or ironic attitude; the value of the artist's signature and the "artist's statement" that are associated with it.
+1. This idea is commensurate with remarks issued by Ben Davis: It is the uniquely middle-class nature of creative labor in the visual arts [that] would seem to explain its alternative emphasis on the individual, that is, on the virtues of personality and small production, as well as a whole host of other stylistic tics and affectations(...) visual art's characteristic questioning or ironic attitude; the value of the artist's signature and the 'artist's statement' that are associated with it.
 Davis, Ben.
 9.5 Theses on Art and Class - Commerce and Consciousness.
 Chicago:Haymarket Books, 2013.
 PDF file.

 2. Graw, Isabelle.
 Thinking through Painting - Reflexivity and Agency beyond the Canvas.
 Sternberg Press, 2012.
 Page 56.